sourjyabose/cloudVPN_client/README.md

-### This applies to all the branches of this project whether included in the branch or not.

-Copyright (c) Sourjya Basu \
-Email: <sourjyabose@gmail.com>
+### This is Test Client for connecting to the server.